 What Is ACT Writing?

-Since 2005, students have add the choice between two different versions of the ACT: the ACT and the ACT with Writing.
+Since 2005, students have had the choice between two different versions of the ACT: the ACT and the ACT with Writing.
 The writing test is an optional 40-minute essay task that students can elect to take at the end of the multiple choice test.

 ACT, Inc. added the Writing section in response to the 2005 SAT overhaul, which added a Writing section that included both grammar multiple choice questions and an essay.
 The addition of the writing task to the ACT was meant to keep the two tests equivalent and easily comparable.
 Nonetheless, the SAT's essay was required and the ACT's was optional.